 On the orca and beluga capture front in Russia, things have gone from bad to worse in recent months.
 Four orcas were reported captured this past summer in the Okhotsk Sea, three of them now thought to be in China, and the orca quotas have been reallocated at 10 per year despite all the evidence warning against any quota decision until essential research is carried out.

 The sordid details are now emerging of further orca capture activities in the Russian Far East southwestern Okhotsk Sea.
 The two orcas captured in mid-July, and reported here earlier, have been shipped to China.
-And now we have learned that two more orcas were captured in the Okhotsk Sea in late July.

 What now for Russian orcas?